Feline immunodeficiency virus (FIV) is an important viral infection of cats that occurs worldwide.

 - Neutering all FIV-infected cats to reduce the risk of fighting and spreading infection

 - Confining FIV-positive cats indoors where possible, and keeping them away from non-infected cats.
-This helps prevent spread of infection to other cats and reduces exposure of the FIV-infected cat to other infectious agents
+This helps prevent spread of infection to other cats and reduces exposure of the FIV-infected cat to other infectious agents.
+Alternatively, create a cat-proof enclosure to allow your cat some access to the outdoors without coming into contact with other cats – see fencing in your garden

 - Maintaining good quality nutrition - using a good commercial food and avoiding raw meat, eggs and unpasteurised dairy products helps reduce the risk of exposure to parasites and bacteria that might cause disease